Lake Alexandrina (South Australia): Description

-Lake Alexandrina is located north of Encounter Bay and east of Fleurieu Peninsula within what are now the two following South Australian government regions: Fleurieu and Kangaroo Island region, and the Murray Mallee region.
-The Murray River is the major river to flow into Lake Alexandrina.
-Others include the Bremer, Angas, and Finniss rivers, all from the eastern side of the southern Mount Lofty Ranges.
-The lake is shallow and contains a number of islands near the southern end.
-Loveday Bay is an inlet located at the south-east of Lake Alexandrina, adjacent to Tauwitchere Channel.
-Lake Alexandrina is connected by a narrow channel to the smaller Lake Albert to the south-east.
+Lake Alexandrina is located east of Encounter Bay and the Fleurieu Peninsula within the contemporary South Australian government regions of the Fleurieu and Kangaroo Island and Murray Mallee regions.
+The Murray River is the principal inflow to the lake.
+Additional tributaries include the Bremer, Angas, and Finniss rivers, which drain the eastern slopes of the southern Mount Lofty Ranges.
+The lake is shallow and contains a number of low-lying islands, particularly towards its southern extent.
+Loveday Bay is an inlet located on the south-eastern margin of Lake Alexandrina, adjacent to the Tauwitchere Channel.
+The lake is connected by a narrow channel to the smaller Lake Albert to the south-east.

-The lake empties into the Southern Ocean via a channel known as the Murray Mouth, south-east of the town of Goolwa, but when the river flow is low, the mouth is often blocked by a sand-bar.
-Originally subjected to tidal and storm inflows of seawater, the lake is now maintained as a fresh water one by a series of barrages known as the Goolwa Barrages; these cross five channels between the mainland and three islands near the Murray Mouth.
+Lake Alexandrina drains towards the Southern Ocean via the Murray Mouth, located south-east of Goolwa.
+Under conditions of low river discharge, the Murray Mouth is periodically closed by a sand bar, restricting exchange between the river system and the ocean.
+To regulate water levels and maintain freshwater conditions in the Lower Lakes system for irrigation, a series of barrages, collectively known as the Goolwa Barrages, were constructed across five channels between the mainland and islands near the Murray Mouth.